open/close all folders

-- The Worf Effect: Despite how strong he is, Stags beats him twice.
+- The Worf Effect: Despite how strong he is, Stags defeated him twice.

 Voiced by: Kumiko Higa (Japanese), Cameron Ansell (English)Lumen is the prince of Arachna, though you wouldn't know it by looking at him.
-He's incredibly lazy and likes to sleep, not to mention a total flirt.
-He's also very protective of Sparkle and jealous of anyone that impresses her.
+He's an incredibly lazy flirt who likes to sleep.
+He's very protective of Sparkle and becomes jealous of anyone that impresses her.

 - Adaptational Dye Job: He had blue hair in the novels.

-- Arbitrary Skepticism: It doesn't seem to bother Lumen that most of the time nobody takes him or his skills seriously.
-In fact, he seems to prefer it when people don't take him seriously.
+- Arbitrary Skepticism: It doesn't seem to bother Lumen that people rarely take him or his skills seriously.
+In fact, he seems to prefer it.

 - Brother–Sister Team: He and Sparkle rarely fight together, but when they do they are a formidable pair.

-- Bunny-Ears Lawyer: Lumen makes it difficult to believe he's supposed to be a prince.
+- Bunny-Ears Lawyer: Lumen makes it difficult to believe he's a prince.
 Even Hunter is surprised.